-After a red warning letter, if a student once again violates the Codes of Practice, the Director of The Lir will recommend that the offending student be excluded from the course.
+After a red warning letter, if a student once again violates the Codes of Practice, the Director of the Foundation Diploma will recommend to the Director of The Lir that the offending student be excluded from the course.

 9. IMPORTANT SAFETY ISSUES FOR STUDENTS